varun-TR/TS_analysis/README.md

 - **Visualization Tool:** Tableau

 ## 📥 Credits
 This dataset was obtained from Telangana's state open datasets site.
-You can download the dataset [https://data.telangana.gov.in/](source link).
+You can download the dataset [https://data.telangana.gov.in/]  (source link).

 ## 📜 License
 You are free to use this dataset to build your own project and practice your data querying and visualization skills.